inngest/website/pages/blog/_posts/introducing-inngest-dev-server.md

 curl -sfL https://cli.inngest.com/install.sh | sh && sudo mv ./inngest /usr/local/bin/inngest
 ```

-2. Navigate to your project repo and create a new function and enter a custom name for your event:
+2. Navigate to your project repository and create a new function and enter a custom name for your event:

 ```
 cd my-project